Gilding

+History

 Herodotus mentions that the Egyptians gilded wood and metals, and many such objects have been excavated.
 Certain Ancient Greek statues of great prestige were chryselephantine, i.e., made of gold (for the clothing) and ivory (for the flesh); these however, were constructed with sheets of gold over a timber framework, not gilded.
 Extensive ornamental gilding was also used in the ceiling coffers of the Propylaea.

 Pliny the Elder recorded that the first gilding seen at Rome was after the destruction of Carthage, under the censorship of Lucius Mummius, when the Romans began to gild the ceilings of their temples and palaces, the Capitol being the first place where this process was used.
 Gilding became a popular luxury within Rome soon after the introduction of the technique, with gilding soon being seen used on the walls, vaults and inside the houses of anyone who could afford it, including the poor.
 Owing to the comparative thickness of the gold leaf used in ancient gilding, the traces of it that remain are remarkably brilliant and solid.
 Fire-gilding of metal goes back at least to the 4th century BC.
-Mercury-gilding was invented by Chinese Daoists in the 4th century CE, and was used for the gilding of bronze plaques.
-It was known to Pliny (33,20,64–5), Vitruvius (8,8,4) and in the Early Medieval period to Theophilus (De Diversis Artibus Book III).
+Mercury-gilding was invented by Chinese Daoists in the 4th century CE and was used for the gilding of bronze plaques.
+It was known to Pliny (33,20,64–5), Vitruvius (8,8,4) and in the early medieval period to Theophilus (De Diversis Artibus Book III).

 In Europe, silver-gilt has always been more common than gilt-bronze, but in China the opposite has been the case.
 The ancient Chinese also developed the gilding of porcelain, which was later taken up by the French and other European potters.